aemp22/certifications-and-training/README.md

 # certifications-and-training
-A collection of verified certifications in engineering tools.
+This repository showcases verified certifications earned through technical training in engineering, programming, and simulation tools.
+It includes credentials in MATLAB, Simulink, CAD design, and PLC programming, demonstrating proficiency across key areas in mechanical and aerospace engineering.